 - A better understanding of the needs in terms of cultural life on campus and the cultural offer in the territories,

-- Adapted cultural programming (shows, activities, artists' residencies, other) excluding models of academics.
+- Adapted cultural programming (shows, activities, artists' residencies, other) outside the models of academics.